legendarycode3/Git-Github/README.md

 git fetch origin main            //Fetch changes (but don't change any of your local branches)  </br>
 git pull origin main  OR  git pull         //Fetch changes and then merge them into your current branch   </br>
 git pull --rebase               //Fetch changes and then rebase your current branch  </br>

+git config user.name 'Your Name'      //Set a config option